Beware of Spoilers! Several characters are inherently spoilers for after the first few episodes, so scroll at your own risk.

 - Character Death: Poisoned by Ms. Mead and Ms. Venable.

 - Chekhov's Gunman: She, Timothy, and the others are killed off fairly early in the show, with the both of them poised to be someone special.
 When they are killed off, they are left largely forgotten... until the season finale. [[spoiler:When the timeline is reset, they have another Meet Cute and have a son together ... only for their son to turn out to be the next Antichrist.

 - Expy: She's the Eve to Timothy's Adam.
 To drive the point home, they look for secret knowledge on Michael Langdon's Apple Mac.

 - Rebellious Spirit: She was introduced as an activist in her first scene and openly questions/calls out Venable on how she runs the Outpost.
-This is how she meets Timothy the second time, protesting against a coffee chain.
+This is how she meets Timothy the second time, when she accidentally spills coffee on his shirt while protesting against a local food chain.

 - Unwitting Instigator of Doom: She and Timothy end up becoming the parents of the next Antichrist in the new timelines Distant Finale.